caewok/Foundry-Macros/guides/html tabs guide - FormApplication.md

 ![](https://img.shields.io/badge/Foundry-v0.8.7-informational)

-# Using HTML Tabbed Templates in FoundryVTT (extend FormApplication Class)
+# Extend FormApplication Class using HTML Tabbed Templates in FoundryVTT

 This guide provides some examples of using html templates, tabs, and handlebars in Foundry VTT dialogs or sheets.
-It assumes basic knowledge about templates.
-(See the html template guide for basics.)
 In this guide, we will extend the FormApplication class for a basic tabbed version.

+See html template guide for a basic overview of templates in Foundry.

-# All the tabs
+# Example: All the tabs
 The following code creates a tabbed display.
 Using handlebars, we are able to dynamically set the number of tabs by passing an array of tab properties, one for each tab.

 ## HTML